Nevenall/foundry-starwars-d6/README.md

 - Do not insert data in the Template actor.
 Template Actors are not for sheet building, just create regular actors for that!
 - After rebuilding a sheet, any previous character will require changing its sheet to Default, and back again to the current sheet, in order to display the new changes
 - Never forget to include a key to a Sandbox element, or it won't let you drag it anywhere.
 Also, make sure keys are unique and do not contain spaces!
+- Whenever you change a template, your existing actors won't register the changes correctly.
+This is intentional, until sandbox is more stable so any mistakes in the template don't destroy your world.
+In order to apply changes to existing actors: reassign the actor template to Default, then close it, and then open it again and select the right template.
+- SANDBOX IS NOT COMPATIBLE WITH FOUNDRY 0.7+.
+Only patrons have acces to the WIP sandbox compatible with 0.7 foundry versions.

 ## Index
 1. Basic Sheet Structure